Dr Scott J Turner | Specialist Plastic Surgeon (FRACS) | Sydney

 Signs this may apply to you:

-- You want to look like a less-tired version of yourself, not someone else
+- You want to look like a rested version of yourself, not someone else

-- You’re prepared to discuss what surgery can and cannot achieve realistically
+- You are ready to discuss what surgery can and cannot do

-- You’re not seeking a specific celebrity or magazine outcome
+- You are not chasing a specific celebrity or magazine outcome

 Who May Not Be Suitable for Facelift Surgery?

-Facelift surgery may not be appropriate for everyone with the concerns described above.
-Common reasons surgery may not be the right path:
+Facelift surgery is not right for everyone with the concerns above.
+Common reasons it may not be the path:

 - Active smoking.
-Smoking significantly impairs healing and increases the risk of skin necrosis and poor scarring.
-Patients are generally advised to cease smoking at least six weeks before and after surgery, and where this isn’t possible, surgery is usually not appropriate.
+Smoking impairs healing and raises the risk of skin necrosis and poor scarring.
+Where a patient cannot stop for at least six weeks before and after surgery, surgery is usually not appropriate.

-- Significant uncontrolled medical conditions that would increase surgical risk beyond acceptable levels.
+- Significant uncontrolled medical conditions that push surgical risk beyond acceptable levels.

-- Inability to allow adequate recovery time — both for physical healing and for the practical realities of being away from work and social life during the early weeks.
+- No room for proper recovery, both for healing and for the practical reality of being away from work and social life in the early weeks.

-- Expectations of a specific aesthetic outcome copied from another person, or expectations that surgery will produce a fundamentally different face rather than a structural reset of your own.
+- Expectations copied from someone else, or the hope that surgery will produce a fundamentally different face rather than a reset of your own.

-- Concerns that are primarily skin-level (skin texture, pigmentation, fine lines, sun damage) or volume-based (loss of facial fullness from weight loss or ageing) rather than structural descent.
-In those cases, skin treatments, cosmetic injectables, fat grafting, or non-surgical management may be more appropriate than facelift surgery.
+- Concerns that are mostly skin-level (texture, pigmentation, fine lines, sun damage) or volume-based (fullness lost through weight loss or ageing) rather than structural descent.
+Skin treatments, cosmetic injectables, or fat grafting may suit those better than surgery.

-The consultation determines which category your individual situation falls into, and in some cases the appropriate answer is to address one set of concerns first (for example, optimising skin quality) before considering surgery later.
+The consultation works out which category you fall into.
+Sometimes the answer is to address one set of concerns first, optimising skin quality for example, before considering surgery later.

 There Is No Perfect Age for a Facelift

-Patients commonly ask “what age should I get a facelift?” — and the honest answer is that there isn’t a specific age.
-The relevant question is whether the anatomical changes are significant enough to warrant surgical correction, regardless of which decade you’re in.
+Patients often ask what age they should get a facelift.
+The honest answer is that there is no set age.
+What matters is whether the anatomical change is significant enough to warrant correction, whichever decade you are in.

-When the Lower Face Isn’t the Only Concern
+When the Lower Face Is Not the Only Concern

-Many patients who turn out to be facelift candidates also benefit from procedures addressing other regions of the face.
-This isn’t a sales position — it’s a recognition that ageing rarely affects one zone in isolation, and addressing only one zone while leaving adjacent regions untreated can produce an unbalanced result.
+Many facelift candidates also benefit from procedures addressing other regions.
+This is not a sales position.
+Ageing rarely affects one zone in isolation, and correcting one area while leaving the neighbours untreated can look unbalanced.
+Common combinations:

-Facelift + neck lift.
-Best when jowls and neck laxity are both present.
-Where significant neck-level change presents alongside lower-face descent, facelift alone leaves the neck looking incongruent with the surgically lifted lower face.
+- Facelift and neck lift, when jowls and neck laxity are both present.
+Lifting the lower face while leaving an aged neck looks incongruent.
 See our neck lift procedure page.

-Facelift + blepharoplasty.
-Useful when eyelid ageing is contributing to a tired appearance.
-Combining blepharoplasty with facelift addresses both regions in a single recovery period rather than two.
-See our upper blepharoplasty and lower blepharoplasty procedure pages.
+- Facelift and blepharoplasty, when eyelid ageing adds to a tired look.
+Combining them treats both regions in one recovery.
+See our upper blepharoplasty and lower blepharoplasty pages.

-Facelift + fat grafting.
-Used when volume loss is part of the ageing pattern and additional cheek or temple fullness would complement the lifting effect.
-For some patients, fat grafting is not required; this is assessed on a case-by-case basis.
+- Facelift and fat grafting, when volume loss is part of the pattern and added cheek or temple fullness would complement the lift.
+Not every patient needs it; this is assessed case by case.

-The combination is determined during consultation, with hands-on examination of the regions involved and discussion of what the patient is trying to achieve.
+The combination is decided at consultation, with hands-on examination of the regions involved.

-The signs above are useful starting points, but they are not a substitute for in-person assessment.
-The consultation establishes several things that cannot be assessed from a photograph or mirror.
+The signs above are a useful starting point.
+They are not a substitute for in-person assessment.
+A consultation establishes several things a mirror cannot.

-For an outline of what to expect at the first appointment, see our first consultation guide.
+For what to expect at the first appointment, see our first consultation guide.

 Frequently Asked Questions